Family & Community Support Services

 CalWORKS Stage III Child Care Program (Shasta & Tehama) is available to parents who are enrolled in Stage II at the time the twenty-four (24) months of eligibility in Stage II has expired.

 The California Child Care Initiative Project (CCIP) is designed to increase the supply of licensed, quality child care.
 The Initiative works through existing nonprofit community-based child care resource and referral agencies (R&Rs).
 Since 1992, CCIP has targeted its recruitment and training to meet the changing child care needs of the parents served by the R&Rs.

 - Educational Incentives for child care providers

 - Home Visits

 - Assistance with licensing

-Our Early Childhood Services California State Preschool Program is now enrolling for part day preschool programs located at several locations in Shasta County!
-Children who are between the ages of 3 and 4 years old will have a quality preschool experience for up to 3.5 hours per day.
+Our Early Childhood Services California State Preschool Program is now enrolling for Full and Part day preschool programs located at several locations in Shasta County!
+Children who are between the ages of 2.9 and 5 years (not eligible for kindergarten) old will have a quality preschool experience for up to 3-8 hours per day.
 We look forward to serving your family in our preschool programs.
 If you are interested in enrolling your child, complete the application online and click the submit button located at the bottom of the page.
 An Enrollment Specialist will contact you to set up an appointment.
 If you have any questions contact us at 530-225-2999.
 See you in Preschool!!

 Placement on the eligibility list is not a guarantee of services.